iamvery/testing-workshop/doc/WORKSHOP.md

 => "Google"
 ```

 That works well enough!
-Next, use this library to complete the implementation of Link#title.
+Next yp, use this library to complete the implementation of Link#title.

 ---

 ### ✍️ _WRITE!_

-Go ahead and update the implementation to use the `opengraph_parser` library.
-This should only require a small change.
-Once you have made the minimal change necessary to get the tests passing, consider the solution as a whole.
-Do you recognize any drawbacks?
+Replace the naive implementation by using the `opengraph_parser` library.
+This should be a small change.

+With the library utilitized, run the entire suite with `bin/rspec`.
+Does it all pass?
+Are there any drawbacks to this implementation?

 ---

-The change to `title` is straight forward.
+The change to `title` is minimal.
 Replace the static title value with a call to the Open Graph library:

 ```diff
  # in app/models/link.rb